MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tasks/ConfigurePodsContainers/ConfigurePodToUseConfigMap/README.md

 ### Understanding ConfigMaps and Pods

-Think of ConfigMaps as Linux's /etc directory.
+Think of `ConfigMaps` as Linux's `/etc` directory.

 Restrictions:
-* create a ConfigMap before using it
+* create a `ConfigMap` before using it
-* invalid envFrom ENV VARS will be skipped
+* invalid `envFrom` environmental variables will be skipped
-* ConfigMaps reside in a namespace
+* `ConfigMaps` reside in a namespace
-* ConfigMaps cannot be used by pods not found on the API server (pods created with Kubelet's --manifest-url, --config or REST API)
+* `ConfigMaps` cannot be used by pods not found on the API server (pods created with Kubelet's --manifest-url, --config or REST API)